• Skip to primary navigation

 • More Easy Salad Recipes

-Gathered ingredients for making sweet potato beet salad.
+Gathered ingredients for making sweet potato beet salad with text overlay on each ingredient.

 • Arugula.
-You can use any greens you like- spinach, lettuce, kale, etc. We just like the light bitterness that arugula has.
+You can use any greens you like- spinach, lettuce, kale, etc. I like the light bitterness and pepperiness that arugula brings to this salad.

 • Feta cheese.
-You can use another white chees you like, or dairy-free feta if needed.
+You can use another white cheese or dairy-free feta if needed.

 • Walnuts.
-Can be substitute with other nuts like pecans, or almonds, or seeds like pumpkin seeds.
+It can be substituted with other nuts like pecans, or almonds, or seeds like pumpkin seeds for a nut-free version.

 • Spices.
-Optional, but we like to use cinnamon and ground coriander to give more flavor.
+Optional, but we like to use cinnamon and ground coriander to add season the veggies.

 Let the roasted vegetables cool on the side while preparing the dressing.